Azure/ARO-RP/docs/deploy-development-rp.md

    ```

 1. Run [msi.sh](../hack/devtools/msi.sh) to create a service principal and self-signed certificate to
 mock a cluster MSI.
+This script will also create the platform identities, platform identity role assignments, and role assignment on mock cluster MSI to federate the platform identities.
+Platform identities will be created in resource group `RESOURCEGROUP` and subscription `SUBSCRIPTION`.
 Save the output values for cluster MSI `Client ID`, `Base64 Encoded Certificate`, and `Tenant`.

 1. Copy, edit (if necessary) and source your environment file.
 The required
    environment variable configuration is documented immediately below: